-“There is a moral hazard in studying any form of political violence,” he says, in the interview, “but there is an even greater danger in making bad policy based on wishful thinking.
+“There is a moral hazard in studying any form of political violence,” he said in the interview, “but there is an even greater danger in making bad policy based on wishful thinking.
 As political scientists, we’re obligated to study nuclear weapons, assassination or genocide carefully and dispassionately.
 We don’t claim that these things are immoral because they don’t work.
 We know they are immoral regardless of how well they work.”

 This, he says, is the argument torture opponents should be making: Torture is so cruel, it is so dehumanizing to both the tortured and the torturer, that it is always wrong, unconditionally.

 “If torture is evil,” he writes, “its efficacy is irrelevant.
 Those who know it to be evil should reject torture outright, regardless of how efficacious it may or may not be.”

 Even in a world shaped by brutal power competition and extreme conflict, this argument is forceful because it speaks to our common humanity and our shared moral values.
 Similar arguments have almost always been sufficient to prevent ethnic cleansing, genocide and nuclear war.

 In our imperfect world, Hassner says, that is the strongest argument against torture.
 But it leaves us to live on a knife’s edge, hoping the argument holds in times of challenge.

 Anatomy is an exploration of how the experience of the Spanish Inquisition can inform modern policy and moral debates about torture.
 But another theme weaves through Hassner’s pages, and though never directly addressed, it’s urgent, nonetheless.